 I find this hard on a single declutter.

-I get to the 105% point … i.e. slightly overflowing … and stall but I know now I have to keep going … and going.
+I get to the 105% point … i.e. slightly overflowing … and then stall.
+But I know now I have to keep going … and going.

-And it’s such a good feeling once you’re done, ‘cos it really does stay tidier.
+And it’s such a good feeling once you’re done because your storage really does stay tidier.

 The only way to make your declutter last is to stop buying stuff!

-However hard you try, new things do sneak their way into the house.
+However hard you try, new things do sneak their way into the home.

-But if something new comes into the house, look for something of at least equal size that has to go!
+So to counteract this, if something new comes into your home, look for something of at least equal size that has to go!

-Another incentive to clearing out the clutter is if you can make some extra money from it.
+Another incentive to clear out the clutter is if you can make some extra money from it.

-Once you’ve got the big stuff done an space to spare in your biggest areas of hassle, it’s easier to see the benefits of decluttering a little everyday.
+Once you’ve got the big stuff done and created more space in your home, it’s easier to see the benefits of decluttering a little every day.

 Now don’t get me wrong!

-Our house is a work in progress, lots still needs to go.
-But wherever I’ve used these simple decluttering tips, its stayed tidier, more organised and clutter free.
-Hurrah!
+Our home is a work in progress; lots still need to go.
+But wherever I’ve used these simple decluttering tips, our home stayed tidier, more organised and clutter-free for longer.